gnnort/Zendesk-Ticket-Viewer/README.md

 ```
 ## How to Use
 _NOTE: The default user details will be for my account.
-If you want to try this on your account, please fill in your details in Zendesk-Ticket-Viewer/authentication/user_details.txt (The redirect URI should **ALWAYS** be http://localhost:8080 and [must match the Redirect URL on your Zendesk OAuth clients page](https://support.zendesk.com/hc/en-us/articles/4408845965210-Using-OAuth-authentication-with-your-application))_
+For this to work on your Zendesk account, please fill in your details in Zendesk-Ticket-Viewer/authentication/user_details.txt (The redirect URI should **ALWAYS** be http://localhost:8080 and [must match the Redirect URL on your Zendesk OAuth clients page](https://support.zendesk.com/hc/en-us/articles/4408845965210-Using-OAuth-authentication-with-your-application))_

 Run the program with:
 ```